Abolish the Scottish Parliament Party: History

+2021 Scottish Parliament election

 On 31 March 2021, the party announced that they would be contesting each of the eight electoral regions in the 2021 Scottish Parliament election.
 They endorsed tactical voting similar to other nationalist and unionist parties like Alba and All for Unity.
 In order to deprive the SNP of a majority or a coalition with the Scottish Greens, they encouraged supporters to give their constituency vote to either the Conservatives, Labour, or the Liberal Democrats, and their list vote to Abolish.

-In their first contested election, the 2021 election, the party did not win any seats, achieving 7,262 votes (0.3%).
+In the election, the party did not win any seats, achieving 7,262 votes (0.3%).

+Subsequent activity

+John Ferguson was the party's candidate in the August 2025 Barrhead, Liboside and Uplawmoor by-election on East Renfrewshire Council.He came bottom of the poll with 27 first-preference votes (0.6%).

 Policies

 Abolish the Scottish Parliament's single issue is the end of Scottish devolution.
 They claim that the current devolution system does not resemble what was promised in the 1997 referendum.

-On their website they state, "A major 2019 poll showed support for abolishing Holyrood stood at 22%."
-However, said poll was a UK opinion poll, and not a Scottish one.

 They decry the £100 million cost of the parliament as "shocking", pledging instead to spend the funding on the NHS and education.
 They propose returning executive powers to the Office of the Secretary of State for Scotland, returning legislative powers to the UK Parliament in London with a revival of pre-devolution role of the Scottish Grand Committee, and turning the Holyrood parliament building into a museum for the British Armed Forces.
 The party supports increasing the number of Scottish MPs to the seventy-four which Scotland had until 1950, elected on a proportional system.
 The party also opposes what it sees as "damaging, unpopular policies" pursued by the SNP, such as their "Named Person" system and the minimum pricing of alcohol.